alibagheri-98/detecting-heart-disease-using-ML/README.md

 # detecting-heart-disease-using-ML

 This repository contains a heart disease detector developed using machine learning algorithms, along with the provided dataset.
-This project was done as part of the Machine Learning course I enrolled in during Spring 2022, instructed by Dr. Peyvandi at Sharif University of Technology.
+This project was done as part of 'Machine Learning' course I enrolled in during Spring 2022, instructed by Dr. Peyvandi at Sharif University of Technology.
 <br>

 ## Most Commonly Used Machine Learning Algorithms for Heart Disease Detection